supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-03.md

     >**Note:** The backup policy created earlier determines the retention period for scheduled backups.
 For on-demand backups, the retention period is specified separately.

 1. Close the **WebVM1 Backup Item** status blade.
-Then, repeat the above mentioned steps to trigger an on-demand backup for **WebVM2**.
+Then, repeat the above-mentioned steps to trigger an on-demand backup for **WebVM2**.

 1. On the **BackupRSV<inject key="DeploymentID" enableCopy="false"/> Recovery Services vault** blade, under **Monitoring**, select **Backup Jobs** to load the **Backup Jobs** blade.
 This shows the current **status** of each backup job.
 The blade should show two **completed** jobs (configuring backup for WebVM1 and WebVM2) and two **in-progress** jobs (backup for WebVM1 and WebVM2).